Advising Learning Outcomes for New (First-Year) Students

 Grade options let you change how a class is graded.
 Standard Letter grade is the default for most classes.
 Satisfactory/Unsatisfactory (Pass/Fail) and Audit are the two other kinds of "grades" a student can select.
 However - changing your option to S/U or Audit may change your status for scholarship/funding requirements.
 You may have to retake a class if you need it as a prerequisite for another class.
 Talk with your Faculty Advisor, the Registrar's Office, and Financial Aid before changing any grade option.
 After the the Grade Option deadline, your grade type remains unchangable.
 For more information on grade option changes and deadlines, visit the Registrar's webpage.

 These dates and deadlines are extremely important to help you get a great start at NM Tech.
-If you have any questions regarding these deadlines, please contact Rebecca Clemens.
+If you have any questions regarding these deadlines, please contact OSL staff at the OSL.

 Communicating with your Faculty Advisor is extremely important and very helpful for your academic success at NMT.
 Incoming new students are notified through their NMT email account of their advisor's name and contact information.
 It is important to familiarize yourself with your advisor and who they are so you can feel comfortable approaching them for help with academic and career questions.